+- EGR 130

-EGR 130 Engineering Technology
+Engineering Technology

+3 SHC
-Applications and Programming

-This course covers the development and use of computer programs to solve engineering technology problems.
+Applications and Programming This course covers the development and use of computer programs to solve engineering technology problems.
 This problem-based course also introduces students to fundamental concepts of engineering design processes and systems.
-Corequisite: MAT102 or equivalent placement test scores.
-(1/6)

-EGR 170 Engineering Materials

-3 SH

-This course is a study of the properties, material behaviors, and applications of materials used in engineering structures and products.
-Prerequisites: EGR 175, MAT 110 and MAT 111.
-(2/3)

-EGR 175 Manufacturing Processes

-This course includes the processes, alternatives, and operations in the manufacturing environment.
+Corequisite: MAT102 or appropriate placement test scores.
+(1/6) - EGR 170 Engineering Materials 3 SHC This course is a study of the properties, material behaviors, and applications of materials used in engineering structures and products.
+Prerequisite: MAT 110.
+(2/3) - EGR 175 Manufacturing Processes 3 SHC This course includes the processes, alternatives, and operations in the manufacturing environment.
 Metal working and forming processes include casting, forging, presswork, machining and turning.
-Prerequisite: MAT 110.
-(2/3)

-EGR 194 Statics and Strength of Materials 4 SHC

-This course covers external and internal forces in structures and/or machines, including conditions of equilibrium, systems of force, moments of inertia and friction.
-It also covers the stress/strain relationships in materials.
+Corequisite: MAT 110.
+(2/3) - EGR 194 Statics and Strength of Materials 4 SHC This course covers external and internal forces in structures and/ or machines, including conditions of equilibrium, systems of force, moments of inertia and friction.
+It also covers the stress/ strain relationships in materials.
 Prerequisites: MAT 110, MAT 111 and (PHY 201 or PHY 221).
-(3/3)

-EGR 226 Engineering Economics

-This course is a study of basic engineering economics, including principles of equivalence, return on investment, evaluation of alternatives, the effects of taxes on economic analysis, and replacement policies.
+(3/3) - EGR 226 Engineering Economics 3 SHC This course is a study of basic engineering economics, including principles of equivalence, return on investment, evaluation of alternatives, the effects of taxes on economic analysis, and replacement policies.
 Prerequisite: MAT 110.
 (3/0)